Stuycs-K/project03-final-10-chena-sens-shena/PROPOSAL.md

 SongGuessr: A live multiplayer game where players guess the song that is playing.

-# High level description:
+# High level description & User Interface:

 Players connect to a host server.
 They initially wait in a lobby.
 When the game starts, the host plays a randomized song.
 Players type their guesses in the terminal, with a 1s cooldown.
 Players can see other players' guesses.
 When a player guesses a song correctly, the server will notify everyone.
 After each song, player scores are displayed in everyone's terminals.

-# User Interface

-The game will be played on terminals,

 # Technical Details: